 Will DVD be displaced then?

+Cons: In a general way, BD does takes too much to afford for many people, far more than that of DVD.
 Both the disc and the player, which would be a real headache, stop it’s becoming widely-used.
 Worse still, there are always poor pirated so-called BD disc (could be cheap as DVD or even cheaper) would cause bad impact to BD.
+There is lacking of BD movie source, many blockbusters would not be available these days.
+Besides, HD online video players, HD TV, are also taking part into this video battle to win its own place.
+Online 3D and HD videos are becoming easier and easier to obtain.

 Since its launch back to 2000, Blu-ray took 3 years for the original model.
 By the year of 2006, commercial applications began, just for 1 and half years’ time, it beat HD DVD.
 According to the research data of In-Stat, the selling share in North American of BD and DVD was 38% and 62% separately.
 Japan, as the birthplace of BD still remains as the biggest consuming market.
 And till the end of 2010, the number of users from the large video rental company that have chosen BD has reached up to 15%.
 In-Stat predicted that 2015 would be DVD’s last year when BD rules the markets.